planetarium/NineChronicles.Headless/README.md

 ```
 $ docker build . -t <IMAGE_TAG> --build-arg COMMIT=<VERSION_SUFFIX>
 ```
 * Nine Chronicles Team uses <VERSION_SUFFIX> to build an image with the latest git commit and push to the [official Docker Hub repository](https://hub.docker.com/repository/docker/planetariumhq/ninechronicles-headless).
-However, if you want to build and push to your own docker hub account, <VERSION_SUFFIX> can be any value.
+However, if you want to build and push to your own Docker Hub account, <VERSION_SUFFIX> can be any value.

 ### Command Line Options